 When we write to inform you of a proposal, you will normally have 21 days to comment.

-When you comment on an application, it will be made publicly available to view on the Council's website.
+When you comment on an application, it will be made publicly available to view on the Council's website, normally within five working days.
 This will include your name and address, but we will not display your signature, telephone number or email address.

 Please note that the Council, in its absolute discretion, reserves the right not to consider or include comments which are inappropriate including: